frankw2024/NLRP3/README.md

 # Trained model

-The pretrained model "The trained model enhanced_ensemble_model.pkl" can be used directly is available for direct usage
+The pretrained model "The trained model enhanced_ensemble_model.pkl" can be used directly.
+Otherwise the model can be retrained using the uploaded libraries.

 # Repository Structure
 CD28-project/